jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 ## Why did we automate?

-- Infrastructure as code (and all its benefits)
+- Infrastructure as code (versioned, recorded, testable)
 - Ephemeral builds, no longer attached to servers
 - More secure
 - Dev, Staging and production are the same
 - Testing is way easier
 - Autoscaling